jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 }
 ```

-First, we call `getUserById`, which is a function we wrote earlier to fetch a user from the database, based on a given `id`.
+First, we call `getUserById`, which is the function we wrote earlier to fetch a user from the database, based on a given `id`.
 We use the `_id` that was provided to us as part of the `jwtPayload` by `passport-jwt`.
 We wrapped the function call in `to`, which is a function from `await-to-js`.
 Normally I am very reluctant to pull in utility functions like this, but for this library I make an exception.
 The utility is extremely simple, it calls the given `Promise` and attaches an error handler.
 If the error handler is called, the error object is passed back to us along with `null` for the result of the call.
 If the promise is successful, the error is `null` and the data object is populated.
 All this library essentially does is remove the need for us to have `try...catch...finally` statements in our code, which makes it read easier and flow better in my opinion.

 Once we have the `user` object from the database, we attach it to the request and pass it back to the callback (`cb`) function.